Optometry BSc (Hons)

 - A high level of commitment due to the intensive nature of this academic and clinical degree programme

-- Successful applicants will be required to obtain student membership of the General Optical Council in order to undertake this course
+- Successful applicants will be required to obtain registration as a student with General Optical Council in order to undertake this course

 Year 1 - CertHE